Adiabatically steered open quantum systems: Master equation and optimal phase: Conclusions

 We deviced a way to derive the full master equation for adiabatically steered quantum systems in the two-state approximation under the influence of decoherence starting from an interaction-picture-based derivation, in which the external drive was first omitted.
 The full master equation was obtained by approximating the transformation to the superadiabatic basis using the perturbation theory and exploiting the master equation for the non-steered system.
 We showed that the master equation we obtain this way is the same as the one obtained in Ref.~\cite{general_master} by a longer calculation.
 We concluded that our manner of obtaining the master equation is a consequence of the superadiabatic basis approximating the exact evolving state in the linear order in the adiabatic parameter $\alpha(t)$.
 Furthermore, there is no need to evaluate high-order nested commutators of integrals in our method if it is extended beyond the linear order in $\alpha(t)$ as opposed to the method in Refs.~\cite{master, general_master}.
 A detailed study of the efficiency of these two approaches is left for future research.

-There exists a degree of freedom in the choice of the phases of the basis states during the evolution.
-We demonstrated a way to choose the phases in an optimal manner which minimizes the local adiabatic parameter and showed that this choice produces basis states that are invariant under a local gauge change.
-The accumulated phases for the optimally selected basis states are the Berry phases for a closed loop in the parameter space.
-Altering the phases of the basis states was shown to induce a shift in the diagonal matrix elements of the adiabatic correction operator, $w_{gg}$ and $w_{ee}$, enabling us to dispose of them in the off-diagonal part of our master equation (\ref{eq:master_ge_complete}) using the optimal selection.
-Furthermore, if the approximation of adiabatic rates is not justified for the phase shifted basis states, a frequency shift may appear in the spectral densities.
+There exists a gauge degree of freedom in the choice of the phases of the basis states during the evolution.
+We demonstrated a way to choose the phases in a way which minimizes the local adiabatic parameter and simplifies the derived master equation.
+We showed that this choice produces basis states which are invariant under a local gauge change.
+Furthermore, we discussed how to account in a gauge invariant manner for the effects of the accumulation speed of the adiabatic noncyclic geometric phase on the environment-induced transitions.